 This is a very easy recipe to make and the kids will love doing it!
 Start by measuring out your ingredients.
 You need oatmeal, granulated sugar, sprinkles, and glitter.
 If you don't want to make our frozen fractal version (my boys are a mite bit obsessed with the movie Frozen right now), you can change the sprinkles and glitter to whatever colors you want.

 Now, just mix everything up.
-This is a great quick activity to do with the kids, and looks so pretty in a glass jar or a baggie tied up with a handmade note to pass out to friends, cousins, or classmates.
-On Christmas Eve, sprinkle a trail to help the reindeer guide Santa to your home!Print
+This is a great quick activity to do with the kids and looks so pretty in a glass jar or a baggie tied up with a handmade note to pass out to friends, cousins, or classmates.
+On Christmas Eve, set out a bag of reindeer food with your cookies and milk, so Santa can feed the reindeer when they get hungry!

 - 1/2 cup oatmeal